sambaiz/cdkbot/README.md

 - `cdkbot:running`: Command is running.
 - `cdkbot:deployed`:
 Added when running /deploy.
-As long as this PR is open for some stacks failure etc., no other PR can be deployed.
+As long as this PR is open for deploying partial stacks etc., no other PR with the same base branch can be deployed.
 Running /rollback can remove this.

 - `cdkbot:outdated diffs`:
-Added when merging PR.
+Added when merging other PR.
-This force to see the latest diffs by running /diff before running /deploy.
+This force to see the latest diffs by running /diff before running /deploy on the PRs with the same base branch.

 ![oudated diffs label](./doc-assets/outdated-diffs.png)